 Tip#3: Sell all the useless junk living in your closet or basement

 Look carefully, we all have something that hasn’t been touched more than once or twice.
 Perhaps a dusty stuffed bear that you deserted when you hit puberty?
 Why don’t you wash it and sell it on Ebay or something?
-There is nothing wrong with turning into an entrepreneur for a couple of weeks ( months? ).
+There is nothing wrong with turning into an entrepreneur for a couple of weeks (or however long it takes you).

 Tip#4: Get paid to do house-work